June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 As the old saying goes 'When in Rome do as the Romans do', so we decided that since we were in the horse capital of the world, we should do as the

-horsemen do, so we took a ride on a horse.
+horsemen do, so we went horseback riding.
 The Kentucky Horse Park is a 1200 acre park that is dedicated to preserving champion race horses and the

 different breeds of horses that are linked to these champions.
 Our horseback ride took us for a 45 minute tour of the outskirts of the park passing all sorts of